-- Electrical connections may only be made by a qualified electrician. - The on-site electrical installation must conform to the applicable protective regulations (230/240 V AC, 50/60 Hz)! - The mains plug must be disconnected before any work is performed on the operator.
+- Electrical connections may only be made by a qualified electrician. - ► The on-site electrical installation must conform to the applicable protective regulations (230/240 V AC, 50/60 Hz)! - If the mains connection cable is damaged, it must be exchanged by a qualified electrician to avoid danger. - ► The mains plug must be disconnected before any work is performed on the operator.